RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>63</sup> It is the spirit that quickeneth; the flesh profiteth nothing: the words that I speak unto you, [they] are spirit, and [they] are life.
 <sup>64</sup> But there are some of you that believe not.
 For Jesus knew from the beginning who they were that believed not, and who should betray him.
 <sup>65</sup> And he said, Therefore said I unto you, that no man can come unto me, except it were given unto him of my Father.
-<sup>66</sup> From that [time] many of his disciples went back , and walked no more with him.
+<sup>66</sup> From that [time] many of his disciples went back, and walked no more with him.
 <sup>67</sup> Then said Jesus unto the twelve, Will ye also go away?
 <sup>68</sup> Then Simon Peter answered him, Lord, to whom shall we go? thou hast the words of eternal life.
 <sup>69</sup> And we believe and are sure that thou art that Christ, the Son of the living God.
 <sup>70</sup> Jesus answered them, Have not I chosen you twelve, and one of you is a devil?
 <sup>71</sup>  He spake of Judas Iscariot [the son] of Simon: for he it was that should betray him, being one of the twelve.
 ## Chapter 7

 <sup>1</sup>  After these things Jesus walked in Galilee: for he would not walk in Jewry, because the Jews sought to kill him.
 <sup>2</sup> Now the Jews ’ feast of tabernacles was at hand.
 <sup>3</sup> His brethren therefore said unto him, Depart hence, and go into Judaea, that thy disciples also may see the works that thou doest.
-<sup>4</sup> For [there is] no man [that] doeth any thing in secret, and he himself seeketh to be known openly .
+<sup>4</sup> For [there is] no man [that] doeth any thing in secret, and he himself seeketh to be known openly.
 If thou do these things, shew thyself to the world.
 <sup>5</sup> For neither did his brethren believe in him.
 <sup>6</sup> Then Jesus said unto them, My time is not yet come: but your time is alway ready.
 <sup>7</sup> The world cannot hate you; but me it hateth, because I testify of it, that the works thereof are evil.